angiebrr/ntsg-configuring-ad-in-ansible/README.md

 The only files that will be completely 100% clobbered (as opposed to just changing a few lines) are:
 - /etc/realmd.conf

+## Unexpected Behavior

+If this playbook seems to not be changing something when it actually should be, be sure to first try to delete the `playbook_metadata_dir`.
+This directory was created because a couple of commands made it really difficult to test for idempotence (such as `authconfig` and `realm permit`), and so files were created that says, "Hey, these commands ran!"

+A potential problem with this is that, if `authconfig` or `realm permit` or `realm deny` get ran again, then the playbook's perception of what is changed and what isn't changed is incomplete.
+SO, if all else fails, delete the metadata directory to start on a "clean slate".